senna1128/Varying-Index-Coefficient-Models/README.md

 The script main.m contains Matlab code for recovering sparse parameter matrix.
 We require CVX package to be installed in advance.
 Please see http://cvxr.com/ for instruction.

 The script preprodata.R contains R code for preprocessing the data.
-It outputs GenDat.csv which is the final dataset we analyzed.
+It outputs GenDat.csv which is the final dataset we focus on.

 Please see the comments in each script for brief introduction of other files.